Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You cause one creature of your choice within 60 feet of you to be pulled into a demiplane where the sky and earth are reversed.
 The creature must make a Charisma saving throw.
 On a failed saving throw, the creature is pulled into the demiplane and begins falling away from the ground above it at a rate of 500 ft. per round, regardless of it having a fly speed, the ability to hover, or spells it casts.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For the duration of this Magic, you must use your action to maintain this effect.
-If you do not, the targetreappears at its former location, taking 20d6 bludgeoning damage, with an additional 20d6 bludgeoning damage for each action you spend maintaining this Magic.
+If you do not, the target reappears at its former location, taking 20d6 bludgeoning damage, with an additional 20d6 bludgeoning damage for each action you spend maintaining this Magic.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; An object which is in the location the target reappears in is destroyed, as if a heavy object has fallen upon it from hundreds of feet in the air.
 A creature in the location the target reappears in must make a Dexterity saving throw, taking 10d6 bludgeoning damage on a failed saving throw.